Purchasing Policies and Procedures

 PPP 1 - Procedures for Best Judgment Requisitions

 1. PROCEDURE.
-The requisition, as prepared by the department, is usually converted without change by Purchasing Services to an official purchase order, unless the goods or services being ordered are available on an existing contract or a special approval is required.
+The purchase requisition, as prepared by the department, is usually converted without change by Purchasing Services to an official purchase order, unless the goods or services being ordered are available on an existing contract or a special approval is required.
 Therefore, each requisition must contain the following:

 1.1 Complete, accurate vendor name and address including zip code.
 This is the address to which the order will be mailed.